lennyvarghese/ANLtdt/README.md

 small bug in play_blocking that would cause Matlab to hang.

 v1.4: Fixed bug which prevented "normally-closed" button box inputs from registering properly.

+v1.5: Added options to allow for speeded TDT communication by using 16-bit stimuli